National Node -

 Vision

-ECOP AUS/NZ aims to connect and empower ocean professionals and advocates across Australia and New Zealand, fostering a diverse and multidisciplinary community dedicated to making a difference in protecting our shared ocean.
+ECOP Australia & New Zealand aims to connect and empower ocean professionals and advocates across Australia and New Zealand, fostering a diverse and multidisciplinary community dedicated to making a difference in protecting our shared ocean.
 Our main aspiration is to cultivate and support ocean leaders who will drive transformative change for a healthy ocean and resilient communities.
-We strongly support a diverse member base, including individuals who self-identify as belonging to under-represented groups in STEMM, and particularly encourage those who belong to and/or work with Traditional Owners | Aboriginal and Torres Strait Islanders | Māori custodian groups and communities to become members!
+We strongly support a diverse member base, including individuals who self-identify as belonging to underrepresented groups in STEM, and particularly encourage those who belong to and/or work with Traditional Owners | Aboriginal and Torres Strait Islanders | Māori custodian groups and communities to become members!

 Mission